-For decades, window displays have been a High Street estate agent’s hallmark but the days of refreshing pockets with property details may be numbered.
+For decades, window displays have been a High Street estate agent’s shop design but the days of refreshing pockets with property details may be numbered.

 Agents are showing signs of ditching one of the most established methods of advertising properties available.
-Although it may seem counterintuitive, given the number of people who walk past a window, MPL has noted a number of agents floating the idea of drastically cutting back on the number of display units or abandoning window displays altogether.
+Although it may seem counterintuitive, given the number of people who walk past a window, MPL's shop fitters have noted a number of agents floating the idea of drastically cutting back on the number of display units or abandoning window displays altogether when undertaking a commercial office fit out design.

 The decluttering process gets extreme